 The filter in your HVAC system needs to be swapped for a new filter regularly.
-If it’s left in place, a filter will become so clogged that it will choke airflow and drastically cut down on energy efficiency.
-Make a monthly check on the filter; if you hold it up to the light and block out the light, it’s time to put in a fresh filter.
+If it’s left in place, a filter will become so clogged that it will choke airflow and drastically reduce energy efficiency.
+Make a monthly check on the filter; it’s time to put in a fresh filter if you hold it up to the light and block out the light.
 Stick to the regular schedule through the season.

 If you have a heating system that’s more than 15 years old, it probably costs you too much to run.
 No heater can last forever, and most have a 10 to 20-year age range, depending on the system.
 Gas furnaces, the most common type of heater, usually last 15 years.
-If you have an old heater and your energy bills are steadily rising, it’s more cost-effective to have a new, more energy-efficient heating system replace it.
+Suppose you have an old heater and your energy bills are steadily rising.
+In that case, it’s more cost-effective to have a new, more energy-efficient heating system replace it.

 For assistance with controlling your heating bills—repairs, maintenance, replacements, thermostat upgrades—turn to our professionals.